oschonrock/hibp/README.md

 ### Running a local server: `hibp-server`

 You can run a high performance server for "pawned password queries" as follows.
 This is a simple "REST" server using the "restinio" library.
-Searches does this by during "binary search" of the downloaded binary data database on disk.
-The process consumes <100Mb of virtual memory and < 5MB of resident memory.
+The server process consumes <5MB of resident memory.
-Note these are 100% accurate searches and not using some probabilistic "bloom filter" as in some similar projects.

 ```bash
 ./build/gcc/release/hibp-server hibp_all.bin